 10 ~ Ready, Set, Go

 I incorporate this game in various ways throughout the day.
 Perhaps I provide an assignment or a timed math fact practice.
 Before we begin I always say: “Ready, Set…Go!”
 My students enjoy it because I usually pause for an extended time between set and go.
 It is also never the same amount of time twice in a row!
 It allows the students to work on their listening skills, resist temptation, and self-control.
 You can also incorporate this with races and other games as well.

-Game 11 ~ Freeze Game
+Self Regulation Game 11 ~ Freeze Game